AlanInTsukuba/name-gender-ja/index.md

 #### 2. Collections of given names obtained from internet sources

 So far, two kinds of internet sources have been indentified that can be used for statistical estimation of gender based on given names.
+Being more general population samples, they should lend themselves to statistical testing and application to other name collections.
 The first kind is gender-specific Wikipedia categories.
 The second kind is gender-specific sports rosters, particularly marathon rosters.
-Being more general population samples, they should lend themselves to statistical testing and application to other name collections

 #### 3. Gender estimator based on ending characters